walshbr/introduction-to-text-analysis/close-reading/exercises.md

 # Exercises

-Practice your close reading skills on the following short passage from:
+Practice your close reading skills on the following short passage:

 ---
 Excerpt from "The Respectful Petition of an Humble Subject to her Majesty Queen Caroline," The Morning Post, September 09, 1820, issue 15439.